Iranian Green Movement: Protests

 Clashes broke out between police and groups protesting the election results from early morning on Saturday onward.
-Initially, the protests were largely peaceful.
+At the beginning, the protests were considered peaceful.
 However, as time passed, they became increasingly violent.
-In a stand-off that later took place in north Tehran between supporters of Ahmadinejad and Mousavi, an angry throng of people broke into shops, started fires, and tore down signs.
+In a stand-off that later took place in north Tehran between supporters of Ahmadinejad and Mousavi, an angry crowd of citizens broke into shops, started fires, and tore down signs.
 Civil unrest took place as riot police on motorbikes used batons to disperse Mousavi supporters who staged a sit-in near the interior ministry, where the results were announced.
 Up to 2,000 Mousavi supporters erected barricades of burning tyres and chanted "Mousavi take back our vote!".

 The demonstrations grew bigger and more heated than the 1999 student protests.
 Al Jazeera English described the 13 June situation as the "biggest unrest since the 1979 revolution."
 It also reported that protests seemed spontaneous without any formal organization.
 Two hundred people protested outside Iran's embassy in London on 13 June.
 Ynet has stated that "tens of thousands" protested on 13 June.
 Demonstrators are chanting phrases such as "Down with the dictator", "Death to the dictator", and "Give us our votes back".
 Mousavi urged for calm and asked that his supporters refrain from acts of violence.

 Ynet reported on 14 June that two people had died in the rioting so far.
 That day, protests had been organized in front of the Iranian embassies in Turkey, Dubai, Paris, Berlin, London, Rome, Sydney, Vienna and The Hague.
 In response to the reformist protests, tens of thousands of people rallied in Tehran on 14 June to support the victory of Ahmadinejad.